Murdoch Mysteries: Synopsis

 The series takes place in Toronto starting in 1895 and follows Detective William Murdoch (Yannick Bisson) of the Toronto Constabulary, who solves many of his cases using methods of detection that were unusual at the time.
 These methods include fingerprinting (referred to as "finger marks" in the series), blood testing, surveillance, and trace evidence.

-Some episodes feature anachronistic technology whereby Murdoch sometimes uses the existing technology of his time to improvise a crude prototype of a technology that would be more readily recognizable to the show's 21st-century audience.
+Some episodes feature anachronistic technology whereby Murdoch sometimes uses the existing technology of his time to improvise a crude prototype of a technology that would be more readily recognizable to the show's 21st century audience.
 In one episode, for instance, he creates a primitive version of sonar to locate a sunken ship in Lake Ontario.
-In still another, a foreign police officer has a photograph that Murdoch needs as evidence, so Murdoch asks the other officer to overlay the photograph with a grid numerically coded for the colour in each square, and to transmit the numerical data to Murdoch via telegraph—with the result that the foreign officer has essentially sent Murdoch a bitmap image they call a "facsimile"—a telefax.
+In another, a foreign police officer has a photograph that Murdoch needs as evidence, so Murdoch has him send an early example of a fax via telegraph.
 This aspect of the show has been described as introducing elements of the steampunk genre of science fiction, although it is not a standard theme of all episodes.

-Detective Murdoch is assisted by the three other main characters: Inspector Brackenreid (Thomas Craig), Doctor Julia Ogden (Hélène Joy), and the inexperienced but eager Constable George Crabtree (Jonny Harris), who aspires to be a mystery novel writer.
+Detective Murdoch is assisted by the three other main characters: Inspector Thomas Brackenreid (Thomas Craig), Doctor Julia Ogden (Hélène Joy), and the inexperienced but eager Constable George Crabtree (Jonny Harris), who aspires to be a mystery novel writer.
 Brackenreid, Murdoch's immediate superior, is a blunt and sceptical Yorkshireman with a fondness for whisky who prefers conventional methods of detection over Murdoch's eccentric methods, though he is typically pleased and proud when Murdoch is successful despite the odds.
 Crabtree is often unable to grasp the more advanced methods, but his enthusiasm and loyalty make him a good assistant.
 Like Crabtree, Dr. Ogden is a great supporter of Murdoch's methods.
 Her skill in pathology usually helps by revealing a great deal of useful evidence to aid Murdoch in solving cases.
-Throughout the series, Murdoch's growing infatuation with her, and his inability to express his feelings, provide a light subplot.
+Throughout the series, Murdoch's growing infatuation with her and his inability to express his feelings provide a light subplot.
+Dr. Ogden says she is reluctant to marry Murdoch because she knows he wants children and was told that her earlier abortion makes her unable to conceive.

 In the fifth season, after Dr. Ogden is married to Dr. Darcy Garland (a colleague she met in Buffalo), a new doctor is introduced, Doctor Emily Grace (Georgina Reilly).
 She and George Crabtree show some romantic interest in each other.
+Dr. Grace dates the brother of Darcy Garland for a while.
+Later, Dr. Grace moves to England after a few seasons to pursue the dreams of her deceased female lover.